Mercury13/unicodia/Font-Source/Egyptian2/svg-my/rationale.md

 - 13F1E: greatly redrawn after 1D
 - 13F22: just one N27 rather than two
 - 13F46: too thick; decided to take the inner path and turn to outline
-- 13F4D: campaign for plans
+- 13F4D: campaign for plans (first of all consistency, then minor glitches)
 - 13F4E: campaign for plans
 - 13F4F: campaign for plans
 - 13F51: campaign for plans